 Oxaliplatin may cause severe allergic reactions.
 These allergic reactions may happen within a few minutes after you receive oxaliplatin and may cause death.
 Tell your doctor if you are allergic to oxaliplatin, carboplatin (Paraplatin), cisplatin (Platinol) or any other medications.
 If you experience any of the following symptoms, tell your doctor or other healthcare provider immediately: rash, hives, itching, reddening of the skin, difficulty breathing or swallowing, hoarseness, feeling as if your throat is closing, swelling of the lips and tongue, dizziness, lightheadness, or fainting.

-Oxaliplatin (eloxatin) is used with other medications to treat advanced colon or rectal cancer (cancer that begins in the large intestine).
+Oxaliplatin (brand name-eloxatin) is an FDA-approved treatment used with other medications for colon or rectal cancer (cancer that begins in the large intestine).
 It is also used with other medications to prevent colon cancer from spreading in people who have had surgery to remove the tumor.

 Oxaliplatin is in a class of medications called platinum-containing antineoplastic agents.
 It works by killing cancer cells.

-Oxaliplatin (eloxatin) comes as a solution (liquid) to be injected into a vein.
-Oxaliplatin is administered by a doctor or nurse.
+Oxaliplatin (eloxatin) isw to be injected into a vein by a Doctor or nurse in a medical facility.
 It is usually given once every fourteen days.

 Ask your pharmacist or doctor for a copy of the manufacturer’s information for the patient.

 Do not stop taking treatment without talking to your doctor.
 You can help them by tracking your side effects in Ankr.

 I forgot a dose.
 What should I do?